-Applied mathematics, simply speaking, is the use of mathematical concepts to solve problems in real-life situations, as described by University of Colorado.
+Applied mathematics, simply speaking, is the use of mathematical concepts to solve problems in real-life situations, as described by University of Colorado Boulder.
 Applied math often appears in areas such as engineering, business or science to study a variety of topics including new or improved designs or research.
 There are several ways to begin exploring and learning the subject of applied math.

 Explore applied math during your high school years.
 Take courses in areas such as business, economics, science or computer programming that often involve applied math concepts.
 Talk to your high school guidance counselor about possible classes to take.

 Take college-level courses in applied math.
 This will be necessary as part of your major if you hope to make a career out of applied mathematics.
 Jobs in the field of applied math require at least a bachelor's degree and often a Ph.D., according to the U.S. Bureau of Labor Statistics.

 Employ the help of mentors or tutors to help you learn applied math.
 Applied math represents a large and varied field of math that touches on many other topics, so someone to help guide your learning and exploration proves valuable.
 Locate a mentor or tutor in your area of expertise by asking teachers or professors, peers, co-workers and career or guidance counselors for recommendations.

 Participate in self-study opportunities through books, correspondence courses or other self-directed learning opportunities.
 Consider online courses for additional flexibility.
 Explore new or specialized areas of interest by attending lectures and other events on the subject of applied mathematics.
 Look for information on these programs at nearby universities or online at organizations centered on applied mathematics such as American Mathematical Society and Society for Industrial and Applied Mathematics.